 5. Cancellation.
 In the event of tournament cancellation due to inclement weather, there is no guarantee of a refund.

 1. Teams not reporting to the field within ten minutes of the scheduled starting time of their match may be required to forfeit that match.

 2. U-9 and U-10 teams must have at least five players to start a match.
-U-11 through U-14 teams must have at least 7 players to start a match.
+U-11 and U-12 teams must have at least 6 players to start a match.
+U-13 through U-15 teams must have at least 7 players to start a match.

 3. If a team forfeits a match, for any reason, (to include but not limited by using an ineligible player, disorderly conduct, inability to field a team or fail to arrive at the field with an appropriate number of players) may be required to forfeit all of their remaining matches in the tournament as determined by the tournament committee.